What Are Pollinators?

 If I sit beside a wildflower garden with lots of scents, and plenty of bees, hummingbirds, and butterflies around, I know that my mood will be good, happy, and relaxed.

-And this is what we get for helping pollinators to pollinate!
+And just for planting a wildflower garden, this is the beauty of what we get for helping pollinators to pollinate!

 Mamma Didn’t Raise a Fool!